Why Aren't You Knitting Socks?

 I’m afraid of Second Sock Syndrome.

 One way to cure Second Sock Syndrome is to try knitting two-at-a-time socks!
 Very Pink Knits offers a tutorial on how to do this.
-But each of our Sock Knitters had a few other suggestions for you!

-Corinne will often knit the cuff of one sock and then cast on the second sock and knit that cuff too so keeping both socks going together one section at a time.
+Kelsey recommends casting on the second IMMEDIATELY when you finish the first.
+Erika recommends enjoying the second sock as a way to improve on what you learned from the first.
+Corinne will often knit the cuff of one sock and then cast on the second sock and knit that cuff too, keeping both socks going together one section at a time.

 One more idea is to start with a Christmas stocking!
 All the same techniques but in bigger yarn.
 Plus, no second sock syndrome.